-You’ll be spoilt for choice with names you find on most high streets including Giraffe, Wildwood, Prezzo, Pizza Express, Café Rogue, Zizzi and many more.
-If you’re looking for something a little different you won’t be disappointed either, there’s a wealth of independent restaurants that cater for every palette and many cuisines.
-The city is also well-equipped in the café department with everything from a great stop for a fry-up to the quintessential afternoon tea – try Small Talk Tearooms or Tea on the Green for great tea and cake.
+You’ll be spoilt for choice with names including Giraffe, Wildwood, Prezzo, Pizza Express, Café Rogue, Zizzi and many more.
+If you’re looking for something a little different you won’t be disappointed either, there’s a wealth of independent restaurants that cater for every palette and many cuisines – try making Baddow Road your first port of call.
+The city is also well-equipped in the café department with everything from a great stop for a fry-up to the quintessential afternoon tea – pop in to Small Talk Tearooms or Tea on the Green for great tea and cake.

 The city and surrounding villages are also home to some of the best pubs in the region, most serving lunches and dinners.
 The Lion Inn in Boreham is always good for delicious food and a great atmosphere.
 And don’t forget the Gourmet Food Fair that’s on in the high street every Friday and Saturday.

 Visit Chelmsford has a handy search tool that can help you find the perfect place to eat.

 Everyone's talking about Chelmsford's new Bond Street development, which is home to a number of big-name stores including John Lewis, Foyles, The White Company and Cath Kidston.
 There’s also the well-stocked high street and two shopping arcades, The Meadows and High Chelmer, where you’ll find everything you could possibly want or need.